-- (c) Estimated focal depth of the event; - (d) Estimated magnitude of the event, including the type of magnitude (e.g. moment magnitude, surface wave magnitude, body wave magnitude, local magnitude or duration magnitude; see Definitions), documentation of the methods used to estimate magnitude from the macroseismic intensity and the estimated uncertainty in the magnitude estimate; - (e) Maximum intensity and, if different, intensity at the macroseismic epicentre, with a description of local conditions and observed damage; - (f) Isoseismal contours of the event; - (g) Intensity of the earthquake at the nuclear installation site, together with any available details of effects on the soil and the landscape; - (h) Estimates of uncertainty for all the parameters mentioned above; - (i) An assessment of the quality and quantity of data based on which such parameters have been estimated; - (j) Information on felt foreshocks and aftershocks; - (k) Information on the causative fault.
+- (a) Date, time, and duration of the event; - (b) Location of the macroseismic epicentre of the event; - (c) Estimated focal depth of the event; - (d) Estimated magnitude of the event, including the type of magnitude (e.g. moment magnitude, surface wave magnitude, body wave magnitude, local magnitude, or duration magnitude), documentation of the methods used to estimate magnitude from the macroseismic intensity, and the estimated uncertainty in the magnitude estimate; - (e) Maximum intensity and, if different, intensity at the macroseismic epicentre, with a description of local conditions and observed damage; - (f) Isoseismal contours of the event; - (g) Intensity of the earthquake at the nuclear installation site, together with any available details of effects on the soil and the landscape; - (h) Estimates of uncertainty for all the parameters mentioned above; - (i) An assessment of the quality and quantity of data based on which such parameters have been estimated; - (j) Information on felt foreshocks and aftershocks; - (k) Information on the causative fault.

+3.38.
 The intensity scale used in the Project Earthquake Catalogue should be specified (i.e. because intensity levels can vary, depending on the scale used).
 The estimates of magnitude and depth for each earthquake should be based on relevant empirical relationships between instrumental data and macroseismic information, which may be developed from the database directly from intensity data or by using isoseismals.